FetchDX fecal sample testing kit box on a white background

 Shipping calculated at checkout.

-A simple at-home test to check for intestinal parasites—recommended a few times a year for outdoor pets.
-Results are sent directly to your vet for review and treatment guidance.
+A simple at-home test to check for intestinal parasites in dogs and cats.
+Results are sent to you and your vet for review.

-Use this if your pet goes outside, visits parks or daycares, or has any digestive issues—and you want to check for parasites that could affect both pets and people.
+Use this if your pet goes outside, visits parks, daycares, or boarding facilities—and you want to check for parasites that could affect both pets and people.

 What it is:

-A mail-in fecal test that checks for common intestinal parasites like roundworms, hookworms, and Giardia—so your vet can catch infections early and prescribe the right treatment if needed.
+A mail-in fecal test that checks for common intestinal parasites: hookworms, roundworms, tapeworms, whipworms, coccidia, and giardia—so your vet can catch hidden infections and prescribe the right treatment if needed.

 Why it matters: